Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 <img src="drawing.png" width=500 title="Drawing, bottom view">

+Two extra holes around the barometer can be used to install a protective cover.

 <info>
 If your Zubax GNSS 2 was supplied with a protective tape on the barometer, make sure to remove it before first use.
 </info>